Satellite in orbit.

 Get Involved with Aerospace Engineering

-There are several ways for students to get involved in aerospace engineering at Michigan Tech:
+There are lots of ways for students to be involved in aerospace engineering at Michigan Tech:

 Enterprise